Skip to Main Content

 Overview

-A biomarker is a biologic specimen that may be a marker of exposure to a substance, its metabolism, or an integration of exposure and metabolism.
+A biomarker may be a marker of exposure to a substance, its metabolism, or an integration of exposure and metabolism.
 Biomarkers may also reflect host characteristics.
 Digital biomarkers are physiological and behavioral measures derived from digital technology that explain or predict health outcomes.
-Because biomarkers are sometimes related to risk of disease, they are important in cancer control research.
-To be useful in cancer epidemiology, applications of biomarkers should reduce misclassification of exposures and disease, enhance detection of exposure-disease associations, or increase opportunities for intervention.
+Because biomarkers can be related to risk of disease or monitoring for disease recurrence or progression, they are important in cancer control research.
+To be useful in cancer epidemiology, applications of biomarkers should reduce misclassification of exposures and disease, enhance detection of exposure-disease associations, predict disease occurrence or outcomes, predict response to treatments, or increase opportunities for intervention.

-NCI’s Epidemiology and Genomics Research Program (EGRP) is interested in the development of novel biomarkers as well as understanding how biomarkers can be used in risk factor assessment, early detection/screening of cancer, disease stratification, identifying environmental exposures that may lead to cancer, and as markers of nutrition that either promote or protect against cancer.
+NCI’s Epidemiology and Genomics Research Program (EGRP) is interested in the discovery of novel biomarkers as well as understanding how biomarkers can be used in risk factor assessment, early detection/screening of cancer, surveillance for cancer recurrence, predicting treatment response, disease stratification, identifying environmental exposures that may lead to cancer, and as markers of nutrition that either promote or protect against cancer.

 Funding Opportunities